4Anjali/imperfectrobotics/_posts/2020-10-10-Post_0001-WhyDoThis.markdown

 As if this was not enough, he has now asked me to research about inequity in access to food , about food waste.
 And this means that I am thinking even more about food all the time.
 But, it has paradoxically taken away the sting since I see how lucky we are to at least have food on the table for every meal.

 It's been a revelation to know that 30% of the food produced globally gets wasted!
 And that is when I decided to do something about food and needless hunger.
-I believe saving food waste is worth putting my time into and I intend to do something about it.
+In a way, reducing food waste is as good as producing food and I intend to do something about it.

 This project is about saving imperfect foods.